-By Michael Jantzen
+By, Michael Jantzen

 S.A.R.E is a conceptual design that explores ways in which artificial intelligence and robotics can be used to create new kinds of physical spaces.
-This particular design consists of one eight by eight by eight-foot box, and one eight by eight by twelve-foot tall box.
+This particular design consists of one eight by eight by eight-foot box and one eight by eight by twelve-foot tall box.
 Each of the boxes has been divided into six vertical segments.
 Each of these segments is formed from a floor, wall, and roof component.
 Each of the roofs are fitted with solar cells.
 All of the floor components contain an electric motor, three wheels, and a battery.
 The batteries are kept charged by the solar cells mounted on the roofs.
 Each of the segments of the boxes are essentially robots that can independently move in any direction.
 Their movements are controlled by the integration of artificial intelligence into each of the robots in the form of programs, that tell each of them where to go in order to assemble, disassemble, and reassemble themselves into many different kinds of configurations.

 These different kinds of configurations form many different kinds of interior and exterior spaces.
 The initial experiments with the Self-Assembling Robotic Environments will be based on pre-programmable instructions, but the hope is to develop the artificial intelligence to a point where the robots will begin to create their own environments without instructions form their human creators.

-Michael Jantzen is very well known around the world as an artist and designer.
+Michael Jantzen is well known around the world as an artist and designer.
 His work has been featured in hundreds of articles in books, magazines, newspapers, and on the Web.
-His work has been published in newspapers like, the LA Time, the New York Times, and magazines like Newsweek, U.S. News & World Report, and Wired.
-He has also been published in books like, Architecture in the 20th Century, Architecture in the United States, the Atlas of Eco-architecture and Architecture Art.
-His work has been shown in many galleries, and on various TV documentaries.
-It has also been exhibited at the National Building Museum, the Canadian Center for Architecture, the Harvard School of Design and Architecture, the Santa Fe Institute, and at the Museum of Modern Art in New York.
+His work has been published in newspapers like the LA Times, the New York Times, and magazines like Newsweek, U.S. News & World Report, and Wired.
+He has also been published in books like Architecture in the 20th Century, Architecture in the United States, the Atlas of Eco-architecture and Architecture Art.
+His work has been shown in many galleries and on various TV documentaries.
+It has also been exhibited at the National Building Museum, the Canadian Center for Architecture, the Harvard School of Design and Architecture, the Santa Fe Institute, and the Museum of Modern Art in New York.
 Most of his work merges art, architecture, technology, and sustainable design.
 Extreme innovation is his goal in everything he creates.
 Much of this innovation has been focused on the re-invention of the built environment, sculpture, and photography.
 Source: Archinect